ComputerGuide: Deals by vendor, recommendations, and common questions

 Supported operating systems

-Windows 8.x and Windows 7 are the preferred Windows operating systems at IU.
-Although Windows 10 is supported at IU, UITS recommends waiting a few months before upgrading; see Known issues with Windows 10 and Edge at IU.
+Windows 10 and Windows 8.1 are the preferred Windows operating systems at IU.
+Although Windows 7 is still supported, mainstream support from Microsoft ended in 2015.
 Windows Vista, even with Service Pack 2, is becoming less and less compatible with IU services, and thus is not recommended.
 UITS does not support previous operating systems.

 IU has a license for students, faculty, and staff to use Red Hat Enterprise Linux.
 Numerous community-based distributions, such as Ubuntu Linux and Fedora Core, may prove suitable for some, as they tend to offer more recent hardware drivers.
 For more about Linux distributions, see DistroWatch.com.